wersplat/proamrank-astro/proam-rankings/IMPLEMENTATION_SUMMARY.md

-# League Tournament Brackets - Implementation Summary
+# Tournament Brackets - Implementation Summary

 ## What Was Implemented

 ### 1. BracketDisplay Component (`src/components/BracketDisplay.tsx`)

-A flexible, reusable bracket visualization component with the following features:
+A flexible, reusable bracket visualization component used by both tournaments and leagues with the following features:

 **Format Support:**
 - ✅ Single Elimination (standard playoff brackets)